getify/You-Dont-Know-JS/async & performance/ch6.md

 var y = (x | 0) / 2;
 ```

-I will leave it as an exercise to the reader to set up a test if you're interested in examining the minute differences in performance among these options.
+**Note:** I will leave it as an exercise to the reader to set up a test if you're interested in examining the minute differences in performance among these options.

 When considering these different options, as they say, "One of these things is not like the others." `parseInt(..)` does the job, but it also does a lot more -- it parses the string rather than just coercing.
 You can probably guess, correctly, that `parseInt(..)` is a slower option, and you should probably avoid it.

-**Note:** Of course, if `x` can ever be a value that **needs parsing**, such as `42px` (like from a CSS style lookup), then `parseInt(..)` is really the only suitable option!
+Of course, if `x` can ever be a value that **needs parsing**, such as `"42px"` (like from a CSS style lookup), then `parseInt(..)` really is the only suitable option!

 `Number(..)` is also a function call.
-From a behavioral perspective, it's identical to the `+` unary operator option, but it may in fact be a little slower requiring more machinery to execute the function.
+From a behavioral perspective, it's identical to the `+` unary operator option, but it may in fact be a little slower, requiring more machinery to execute the function.
 Of course, it's also possible that the JS engine recognizes this behavioral symmetry and just handles the inlining of `Number(..)`'s behavior (aka `+x`) for you!

-But remember, obsessing about `+x` versus `x | 0` is in most cases likely a foolish waste of time.
-This is a microperformance issue, and one that you shouldn't let degrade the readability of your program.
+But remember, obsessing about `+x` versus `x | 0` is in most cases likely a waste of effort.
+This is a microperformance issue, and one that you shouldn't let dictate/degrade the readability of your program.

 While performance is very important in critical paths of your program, it's not the only factor.
 Among several options which are roughly similar in performance, readability should be another important concern.

-### Tail Call Optimization (TCO)
+## Tail Call Optimization (TCO)

 As we briefly mentioned earlier, ES6 includes a specific requirement that ventures into the world of performance.
 It's related to a specific form of optimization that can occur with recursive functions: *tail call optimization*.